 A talent team might use culture videos for onboarding, internal announcements, or workplace celebrations and milestones.
 Recruiting videos, on the other hand, provide a picture of what it’s like to work at your company, to encourage the right people to apply.

-Going behind the scenes in your office or workplace is a great way to show people what you’re really all about.
+Going behind the scenes in your office or workplace is an impactful way to show people what you’re really all about.
 This type of culture video should be relatively unscripted, with a raw tone that lets viewers feel like they’re tagging along for an exclusive tour.

 How to Make a Culture Video

-Here’s a simple process for how to make your own culture video:
+Here’s a simple production process for how to make your own company culture video:

 - Determine the goal and intended audience for your video.
 You need to know who you’re trying to reach and what message you want to convey before you can create an effective script.